 Even if your income isn’t impacted by retirement, your affordability could be, depending on your age and the maximum age limit of the lender.
 For example, if a lender will only give you a maximum term of 15 years to repay your mortgage, the repayments will be much more costly than if you were able to spread them over 25 years.

 One way to avoid affordability issues is to use the equity in your existing home as a deposit when you buy a new home, and to downsize to a more affordable property, so that you won’t need to borrow as much.

 There are a number of ways that you can make getting a standard residential mortgage more achievable as an older borrower.
-However, if it’s not right for your current circumstances, there are plenty of other options available to the over 55s.

 Have evidence of state pension payments and/or any other retirement income

 Seek advice from a mortgage broker

 Reduce your debt-to-income ratio by paying off loans, credit cards and your existing mortgage, if you have one

 Ask a younger relative to act as a guarantor, some lenders will consider this

 Downsize to a smaller and/or more affordable property